rendrjs/rendrjs.github.io/_view/attachChildViews.md

 example: View.attachChildViews()
 ---

-Removes all child views, then looks at all of the child views that are expected and attaches each view.
+Removes all child views, then looks at all of the expected child views and attaches each view.